Wajid-Ali-Dh/drone-pathplanning/README.md

    ```bash
    python3 main.py
    ```
-3. View the generated `simulation.gif` and `simulation.mp4` for the full planning process.
+3. View the generated `simulation.gif` for the full planning process.

 ## Files
 - `main.py`: Main entry point, runs the simulation and saves the animation.